Our Team

 -

 Connor is a master’s student in Temple’s +1 MS in Psychological Research.
 His research interests include minority stress, eating disorders, neurodivergency, and linguistics.
-He works on campus with students with intellectual disabilities and autism through a person-centered approach as a Peer Mentor.
-Connor is a member of Psi Chi and plans to pursue a PhD in clinical psychology with a focus on social justice issues.
-In his free time, he likes to cook, read, and play the guitar.
+He works on campus with students with intellectual disabilities and autism through a person-centered approach as a Lead Peer Mentor.
+Connor is a member of Psi Chi and Phi Beta Kappa, and plans to pursue a PhD in clinical psychology with a focus on social justice issues.
+In his free time Connor enjoys cooking and playing the guitar.

 -